LEGO Logo

 LEGO Emblem

-Throughout its existence, it has gone through many transformations but has always been associated with the company’s name, bright red color, and geometric shapes.
+It has undergone many transformations throughout its existence but has always been associated with the company’s name, bright red color, and geometric shapes.
 Gradually, the rectangle used as the background turned into a square.

 LEGO Symbol

 The text part has also been constantly evolving.
 As a result, thin, elongated letters have become more magnificent and friendlier.
 This style first appeared in 1954.
-The combination of red, white, black, and yellow has been around since 1960.
-It brings the logo to life and fulfills its main function – it draws attention to itself and invites to the game.
+The combination of red, white, black, and yellow has existed since 1960.
+It brings the logo to life and fulfills its main function – it draws attention to itself and invites it to the game.